antoniomuso/Next/README.md

 <p align="center"> <img src="images/finger_snap.gif"> </p>

 ### Rotating Gestures
-Starting from an horizontal position, keep your thumb and index at the same distance and rotate either right, to go on, or left, to go back.
+Starting from a horizontal position, keep your thumb and index at the same distance and rotate either right, to go on, or left, to go back.

 <p align="center"> <img src="images/rotate.gif"> </p>